-The Code of Federal Regulations {CFR}, 49 CFR Part 26-Appendix A, is the guiding regulation concerning good faith efforts.
-However, the federal regulations do not define "good faith" but states that bidder must actively and aggressively attempt to meet the goal.
+Appendix A of 49 CFR Part 26, is the guiding regulation concerning good faith efforts.
+However, the federal regulations do not explicitly define "good faith" but states that bidder must actively and aggressively attempt to meet the goal.
 The federal regulations are general and do not include every factor or effort that can be considered.
-As a result, each state must establish its own processes and consider the factors established in its own process when making a determination of good faith.
+As a result, each state must establish its own processes and consider the factors established in its own practices to create a process for making a determination of adequate good faith.
+WisDOT evaluates good faith on a contract basis just as each contract award is evaluated individually.